Nagios Plugins

 -l login name (--logname)

--p port or password (--port or --passwd/--password)monitors operational
+-p port or password (--port or --passwd/--password)

 -u url or username (--url or --username)

-2. repeated options like `check_load -w 10 -w 6 -w 4 -c 16 -c 10 -c 10`
+2. Use repeated options: check_load -w 10 -w 6 -w 4 -c 16 -c 10 -c 10

 Test Cases

-Tests are the best way of knowing if the plugins work as expected.
+Tests are the best way of knowing if plugins work as expected.
 Please create and update test cases where possible.

 Test Cases for Plugins

-When you run Nagios Plugins' configure, it will look for the tap library and will automatically setup the tests.
-Run "make test" to run all the tests.
+We use the libtap library, which gives Perl's TAP (Test Anything Protocol) output.
+When you run Nagios Plugins' configure, it will look for the tap library and automatically setup tests.

 Coding Guidelines

-See GNU Coding standards for general guidelines.
+See GNU Coding Standards for general guidelines.

-C coding
+C Coding

-Crediting sources
+Crediting Sources

 Commit Messages